Zwemvest/QuestForTheFrozenFlame/docs/Backstory/NPCs/Broken-Tusk/Panuaku.md

 Half-elf child of [[Argakoa-the-Songsinger|Argakoa]] and [[Letsua]]

 The spirited hunter Panuaku will help further the characters’ training as scouts.
-As native Broken Tusks, she can also teach the characters much about the history, customs, and values of the [[Broken-Tusk]] [[following]].
+As native [[Broken-Tusk|Broken Tusks]], she can also teach the characters much about the history, customs, and values of the [[Broken-Tusk|Broken Tusk]] [[following]].